google/starlark-go/doc/spec.md

 call, and if a `*args` argument is present it must appear after all positional and named arguments.

+The final argument to a function call may be followed by a trailing comma.

 A function call completes normally after the execution of either a `return` statement, or of the last statement in the function body.
 The result of the function call is the value of the return statement's